ietf/authors.ietf.org/rfcxml-vocabulary.md

 ### Usage
 Provides information about the IETF area to which this document relates (currently not used when generating documents).

 The value ought to be either the full name or the abbreviation of one of the listed [IETF areas](https://www.ietf.org/iesg/area.html).
-A list of full names and abbreviations is kept by the RFC Series Editor.

 Used in: [**\<front\>**](/rfcxml-vocabulary#front)
 Allowed content: text